keubs/stria/wp-content/plugins/woocommerce-gateway-stripe/readme.txt

 == Upgrade Notice ==

-= 3.1.6 =
+= 3.1.9 =
+* Fix - Handle a subscription renewal failed payment order correctly to prevent orders going into onhold status.
+* Fix - Auto accept terms for Payment Request API to prevent blocker for the checkout.
+* Fix - Add payment method via Stripe checkout button showed pricing.
+* Fix - When Stripe customer id is no longer linked to Stripe account, customer not found can happen.
+* Fix - On Subscription failed payment, new payment info not updating causing failed payments for recurring charges.
+* Add - Action hook to manipulate process response from API "wc_gateway_stripe_process_response".
-* Fix - TypeError issues on single product page when using Apple Pay on Desktop.
+* Add - Apple Pay compatibility with WooCommerce Sequential Numbers Pro.
-* Fix - In certain case, Apple Pay on single product page does not show shipping info.
-* Fix - Use store's base location to show/hide accepted credit cards instead of currency.
-* Fix - Unsupported product type when a variable product is added with Apple Pay.